Glossary

 Enantiomers

-Enantiomers are optical isomers or mirror image copies of a chemical compound
+Optical isomers (see below) or mirror image copies of a molecule of a chemical compound.

 Enterovirus

 A type of virus transmitted through oral, nasal, or faecal contact.
-Enteroviruses include polio.
+Polio is an enterovirus.

 Epigenetics, epigenes